 Planning A Japan Road Trip & Driving in Japan

 It’s true that Japan has one of the most efficient public transportation systems in the world.
-Because of this, many travelers coming to Japan buy a Japan Rail Pass, utilize the subway stations, the bus, or taxi services.
+Because of this, many travelers coming to Japan buy a Japan Rail Pass and utilize the subway stations, bus, or taxi services.
 But outside of the major metropolitan areas are many remote destinations in Japan that are only accessible by car.
 Regions of Japan like Kyushu, Hokkaido, Shikoku, and Tohoku are all perfect destinations to rent a car for a leisurely Japan road trip.

 Renting A Car With Budget Japan

 The first thing to consider when renting a car is to decide what company to use.
 Budget, a popular car rental company in the United States, has many branches in Japan that offer excellent service, competitive pricing, and a variety of vehicle types to suit your travel needs.
-During our time in Japan, we rented from Budget twice, once for our 25-day road trip through the southern half of Japan and then again for 7 days in Hokkaido.
+During our time in Japan, we rented from Budget twice, once for our 25-day road trip through the southern half of Japan and then again for traveling around Hokkaido.

 There are a number of websites you can book your rental car online prior to your Japan road trip, one being directly through Budget, RentalCars, ToCoo!
 Japan, and numerous other booking sites.
 The next step is to determine what type of car you want for your trip, each different style suiting a variety of needs.

 Rental Car Classes For Your Japan Road Trip

-Light cars (or Kei cars) are typically the smallest (typically 4 people) and typically most economical vehicles that you can rent.
-During our 7-day driving trip in Hokkaido, we rented a Kei car.
+Light cars (or Kei cars) are typically the smallest (typically 4 people) and typically the most economical vehicles that you can rent.
+During our 10-day driving trip in Hokkaido, we rented a Kei car.
 They are typically shaped like a box and have minimal to no extra storage for luggage.
 The underpowered engine also makes it difficult for driving up in mountainous areas but you shouldn’t have an issue on regular roads.